giovtorres/shokuyoku/README.md

 ## Usage

-The application produces a docker image which determines it's mode based on the first argument.
+The application produces a docker image which determines its mode based on the first argument.

 ### Build
 `docker build -t shokuyoku:test .`